Tips and Tricks To Keeping Rodents Out Of Your Home

 When it comes to mice and rats, their main goal is to find a cozy location in which they can build a nest and still have access to an ample food supply.
 This often means that rodents set up shop in kitchens or pantries where they don’t have to worry about finding food at a moment’s notice.

 Once they find the proper place to reside, rodents will begin to reproduce at an extremely fast rate.
 Did you know that a female mouse can give birth to as many as a dozen mice babies every three weeks?!
-Additionally, the female mice that are birthed can begin reproducing themselves as early as when they are 4 weeks old.
-This clearly gives you some idea of how a rodent problem can quickly transform into a rodent infestation.
+Additionally, female mice that are birthed can begin reproducing themselves as early as four weeks old.
+This should give you some idea of how a rodent problem can quickly transform into a rodent infestation.
 Keeping this in mind, prevention is key.
 Check out the tips below to ensure you don’t have to deal with an infestation in your home anytime soon.

 Sealing